How to Make Your Talent Acquisition Strategy Succeed

 Providing Great Candidate Experience

 They say experience sells best, and that’s true as well when attracting candidates.
 First and foremost, have a well-defined process that effectively evaluates skills with structured interviews, relevant tests, and psychometric assessments for each role.
 The process should also be smooth, transparent, and communicative, providing candidates with all the details at each stage.
 Furthermore, when you decide to hire, make the offer the same day.
-Don’t assume candidates will stand there waiting for you; your indecisiveness gives them a good reason to look elsewhere and discourage them from applying again or recommending your company.
+Don’t assume candidates will stand there waiting for you—your indecisiveness gives them a good reason to look elsewhere and discourage them from applying again or recommending your company.

 Having Clear Metrics and OKRs

 You must be a numbers freak if you expect your business to thrive—especially when strategizing your talent acquisition process.
-And if you are not, then take note: you should have clear metrics and OKRs; from time fill, placement rate, retention rate, and percentage of candidates with a good performance and are meeting the needs of your organization.
+And if you are not, then take note: you should have clear metrics and OKRs from time fill, placement rate, retention rate, and percentage of candidates with good performance and are meeting the needs of your organization.
 Of course, you should look for number-oriented candidates too.
 Every time I interview someone, I delve into their numeric approach and how well they study their numbers.
 Those are the people that know what they’re doing.
 At the end of the day, the only way to improve or get better at something is by constantly measuring results.

 Today’s Challenges for Talent Acquisition